leberkaassemmel/grafiki-bridge/README.md

 This project is open source and available under the MIT License.

-## Disclaimer
+## AI Assistance Disclosure

-Parts of this project and documentation were created with the assistance of AI tools to accelerate development and improve code quality.
+This project uses AI tools to assist with development, including:
+- Code generation and optimization
+- Documentation writing
+- Test case generation
+- Code review assistance

+All AI-generated content is reviewed and validated by human maintainers before inclusion.